Be plodding—IT people take it one step at a time because IT is harder than you think it is.

 You have at least three files for this lab:

 schedule.html, and at least one image file.
-Submit all of these
+Submit each of these

 Note: You do not need to submit your site definition file.